 Ultium Cells, a joint venture between LGES and GM, also announced in 2023 that it will build a battery recycling facility at its Ohio battery plant.

 SK Innovation has created and applied for 54 patents for their lithium hydroxide recovery technique.
-In addition, the Daejeon waste battery recycling plant’s mechanical construction was finished in December, and the facility is already in trial operation.
+In addition, the mechanical construction of the Daejeon waste battery recycling plant was finished in December, and the facility is already in trial.

-By 2025, the company expects to create roughly 300 billion won in earnings before interest, taxes, depreciation, and amortization (EBITDA) from this segment alone.
+By 2025, the company expects to create roughly 300 billion won in earnings before this segment’s interest, taxes, depreciation, and amortization (EBITDA).

 The global battery recycling market is expected to grow from $5.558 billion in 2030 to $57.395 billion in 2040, according to SNE Research.